kraftanmelding/portfolio_reporting/README.md

 ### "Connection refused" or "Timeout" Errors

 - Check that the `base_url` in `config.yaml` is correct
-- Verify you have network access to the Captiva Portal
+- Verify you have network access to the Kaia Solutions Portal
 - Check that the API key is valid

 ### "Authentication error"

 - Verify your API key in `config.yaml` is correct
 - Check that your API key has not expired
-- Contact your Captiva Portal administrator
+- Contact your Kaia Solutions Portal administrator

 ### "No data returned"